Financial-Times/dotcom-page-kit/packages/anvil-middleware-ft-ab-state/readme.md

 +app.use(abStateMiddleware.init())
 ```

-Once added to your application the A/B test status will be added to each request.
+Once added to your application the A/B test state will be added to each request.

 ```js
 app.get('/', (request, response) => {